byuitechops/canvas-copy-groups/ProjectCaptureDoc.md

 -----

 ## Definition of Done
-This tool will copy groups from a parent (source), create them in a child (target), and log a report stating successes/failures.
+This tool will copy groups from a parent (source), create them in a child (target), and create a report stating successes/failures/etc.

 -----